Biology (BIOL)

 BIOL 332 GENETICS3 Credits

 Transmission of traits from generation to generation, including Mendelian, molecular, and population genetics.
+Study of biotechnology and genomics and their uses in laboratory studies, medicine, agriculture, law enforcement, and personal disease predisposition will be included.

-Prerequisites: BIOL 101, 101L, 102, 102L and CHEM 131 and 131L and CHEM 131 and 131 and 132L or CHEM 140 and 140L, completion of Essential Studies SLO#4 and Sophomore or above status
+Prerequisites: BIOL 101, 101L and either CHEM 131 and 131L or CHEM 140 and 140L, and completion of Essential Studies SLO#4

 BIOL 332L GENETICS LABORATORY1 Credit